rayeheka/NextToGoRaces/README.md

 - **Model**: Defines the data structure and handles data-related logic.
 - **View**: The UI components.
 - **ViewModel**: Manages the state and business logic, interacting with the Model and updating the View.
+- **Dependency Injection**: Injects dependencies like network services into view models and other classes.
 - **Coordinator Pattern**: Manages navigation and flow between view controllers.

-- **Dependency Injection**: Injects dependencies like network services into view models and other classes.
+**EDIT**: Coordinator Pattern is removed in the new version as we are now using SwiftUI which has a native approach for managing view hierarchy and navigation.

 ## Additional Improvements
 - **Custom Decodable**: Custom decodable is written for decoding Races Summary.